mynameisek/whitepaper/README.md

 ## About the name of “Forbole”

-“Forbole” is a portmanteau of English “for” and Chinese “Bo Le” (伯樂).
+“Forbole” is a portmanteau word composed of English “for” and Chinese “Bo Le” (伯樂).

 “[Bo Le](https://en.wikipedia.org/wiki/Bo_Le)” was the legendary inventor of equine physiognomy, which is a technique to “judge a horse's qualities from appearance”.
 In Modern Standard Chinese, “Bo Le” figuratively means "good judge of (especially hidden) talent”.
 “Bo Le” is used to refer to someone who can recognize special talent in people or offers opportunities for people to showcase their skills.